By: Beth Jones

 - 2 carrots, small dice

-- 1 medium yellow or red beet, peeled medium dice
+- 1 medium yellow or red beet, greens & stem reserved and root medium dice

-- 3 small salad turnips, peeled, small dice
+- 3 small salad turnips, greens & stem reserved and root medium dice

 - 1-2 cups mushrooms, quartered